About

 If you'd like to cite something from the database, feel free to cite the individual contributors specified under "References" for each entry.

-If you'd like to cite the website itself, you can use this citation in Harvard style:
+If you'd like to cite the website itself, feel free to use this snippet:

 - Standard Shader Ball from ASWF USD WG - CC BY 4.0